Paladynee/clr-github-actions/README.md

 The Zig compilation pipeline is as follows:

-1. Zig Code
+1. Zig Code / AST
-2. Zig ZIR (per-file intermediate representation)
+2. Zig ZIR (untyped, per-file intermediate representation)
-3. Zig AIR (function by function, reified for polymorphic functions)
+3. Zig AIR (typed, per-function IR, reified for polymorphic functions)
 4. Compiler targets

 I decided that Zig AIR would be the correct level to perform analysis.
 AIR is very good